microsoft/microsoft-ui-xaml/docs/developer_guide.md

 git update-index --skip-worktree InnerLoopAreas.props git update-index --skip-worktree MUXControlsInnerLoop.sln
 ```
-That didn't work
-We're sorry, but stephenlpeters@gmail.com can't be found in the uievolution-my.sharepoint.com directory.
-Please try again later, while we try to automatically fix this for you.

 ### Creating a NuGet package

 To create a NuGet package for a given build flavor (release/debug) and build arch (x64/x86/ARM/ARM64), you first need to build the solution in that configuration.